Oxford College is pleased to offer the Edexcel A Level in mathematics.

 The study of Mathematics is highly respected by Universities who look favourably on applicants who can demonstrate knowledge in this subject.
 In addition the Oxford College course in mathematics will help you to; to gain knowledge and understanding of Mathematics direct study of the original sources.
 It will encourage and develop your enthusiasm for maths as well as give you the chance to form your own personal responses to the set texts chosen for study.
 It will help you to further and enhance your mathematics and evaluative skills such as geometry and algebra and other additional tools to like the mechanics based questions, to use with the kinematic equations.

-The AS maths course is organised in a modular format and spans Core modules (C1 and C2) and Mechanics modules (M1).
+The AS maths course is organised in a modular format and spans Core modules (C1 and C2 and later C3 and C4 for A2 maths) and Mechanics modules (M1 and later M2 for A2 maths).
 The course aims to develop a deeper understanding of some of the most important topics in mathematics which play a crucial role in the world around us, in everything from technology to our understanding of the universe.
 The course builds upon existing knowledge as well as introducing completely new and challenging topics.

 The material corresponds to the Edexcel Modular Mathematics text books and these should be purchased to review with the course material.
 Each module has a formal tutor marked assessment which acts to check your understanding of the course material and will highlight any gaps in your knowledge which your tutor will be able to identify and address before you move on to the next module.